 The next Bitcoin halving should occur in the third week of May 2020.
 When the number of blocks reaches 630,000, the reward will drop from 12.5 to 6.25 Bitcoin for miners.

 If you are interested in trading Bitcoin for the halving, you should not wait until May.
 You will notice that as the date gets closer, the price could move up.
-You should place a stop loss on your trade to protect yourself because Bitcoin can be very erratic.
+It would be best to place a stop loss on your trade to protect yourself because Bitcoin can be very erratic.
 Make sure that you invest only what you can afford to lose, and have fun with it.

 Will Bitcoin Increase in Value?

-Although Bitcoin has gone up in value after previous halvings, what it does in 2020 will depend on the demand.
+Although Bitcoin has gone up in value after previous halvings, it did in 2020, depending on the demand.
 If people sell their Bitcoin, its price will go down.
 If they buy, it will go up.
-The best way to approach it is to risk what you can afford to lose and see what happens.